-The second king of the Fourth Dynasty in ancient Egypt, is King Khufu.
-He is crowned after the death of his father Senefru.
-It has a single ivory statue found at Abydos, whose name is inscribed on the seat of the throne and is now in the Egyptian Museum.
-During his reign, the Great Pyramid of Giza was built, which is the largest stone building in the world.
+King Khufu was considered the second king of the Fourth Dynasty in ancient Egypt.
+He took power after the death of his father Senefru.
+He has a single ivory statue found at Abydos, whose name is inscribed on the seat of the throne and is now in the Egyptian Museum.
+During his reign, the Great Pyramid of Giza, which is the largest stone building in the world, was built.

 Traditionally, twenty-three years of reign have been attributed to him although many experts, based on the vastness of his ambitious building program, believe that he reigned much longer; for his part, Herodotus claims that his reign lasted fifty years.